silenuz/poozos_albatross/example/README.md

 and looks for methods.py to use it's print_warning and print_error functions if found.

 gen_doxygen_config can be run to generate a Doxygen configuration file, based on the current system for the example project.
 This script requires Doxygen to be installed and in the current path.
+This script uses the ini file in the example config directory for the configuration settings, along with the Doxygen aliases file in the support directory.

 gen_profile can also be run from the command line to generate a build profile for a GDExtension based on the content of Doxygen generated XML.